Orange County, California: Government

-The Government of Orange County is defined and authorized under the California Constitution, California law and the Charter of the County of Orange.
+The Government of Orange County operates as a charter county, defined and authorized under the California Constitution, California law and the Charter of the County of Orange.
 Much of the Government of California is in practice the responsibility of local governments such as the Government of Orange County.

-Orange County is a charter county of California; its seat is Santa Ana.
+Santa Ana serves as the county seat of Orange County.

 The elected offices of the county government consist of the five-member board of supervisors, assessor, auditor-controller, clerk-recorder, district attorney-public administrator, sheriff-coroner, and treasurer-tax collector.
 Except for the board of supervisors, each of these elected officers are elected by the voters of the entire county and oversee their own county departments.

 A seventh countywide elected officer, the County Superintendent of Schools (jointly with an independently elected County Board of Education) oversees the independent Orange County Department of Education.